 A negative NPS score is indicative of poor engagement levels and a positive score indicates high engagement levels.

-Organizations should measure employee engagement in the right way – it can go a long way in enhancing employee productivity leading to greater business impact.
-The above best practices can help organizations in making the measurement process much simpler.
+Organizations should measure employee engagement in the right way.
+It can go a long way in enhancing employee productivity leading to greater business impact.
+The above best practices can help organizations in making the measurement process simpler and effective.

 To stay updated on the latest HiFives blogs follow us on Twitter (@MyHiFives)